hocostem/hocostem.github.io/_posts/2020-01-27-Mrs-McCluskey-Structural-Engineer.md

 ---
 layout: post
 title: Mrs. McCluskey, Manager of Bridge Engineers at Consulting Engineering Firm
-tags: [engineer, management, women-in-stem, civil]
+tags: [engineering, management, women-in-stem, civil]
 ---

 **Why did you choose to pursue this career?
 What made you certain this was the right path?**